Amazon Bedrock AI Connector Setup Guide

 |

-| Add Visitor Profile | Whether to allow the visitor profile in the prompt variables as visitor_profile. |
+| Add Visitor Profile | (Only audience actions) Whether to allow the visitor profile for use in the prompt template as the variable {{visitor_profile}}. |

-| Add Current Visit | Whether to allow current visit data in the visitor_profile object. |
+| Add Current Visit | (Only audience actions) Whether to include current visit data in the {{visitor_profile}} object. |

 | Debug Mode | When debug mode is enabled, the connector accepts the raw Bedrock response without sending it to Tealium Collect.
 Use Trace to validate the response format before enabling full processing. |